BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 - Automatic failover so, if one link fails or is congested, traffic automatically redirects to another link.
 This, in turn, further boosts application performance and reduces latency.

 - Reduced reliance on expensive, leased MPLS circuits by sending lower priority, less sensitive data over cheaper public internet connections, reserving private links for mission-critical or latency-sensitive application traffic, like voice over IP (VoIP).
 The flexible nature of SD-WAN also reduces the need for overprovisioning, reducing overall WAN expenses.

 SD-WAN and MPLS

 But MPLS is expensive, and it can take months for an MPLS connection to be provisioned and put into operation.
-Because internet broadband is less costly and easier to provision, organizations are combining multiple links to provide enough bandwidth to transmit their applications and services.
-These links do not offer the QoS or throughput guarantees of MPLS, but do give organizations additional maneuverability in how they design their WANs.
+Because internet broadband is less costly and easier to provision, organizations are combining multiple links to provide enough network bandwidth to transmit their applications and services.
+These links do not offer the QoS or throughput guarantees of MPLS, but they do give organizations additional maneuverability in how they design their WANs.